jmcn1/100-days-of-code/log.md

 **Today's Progress**: Learning Java on codegym.cc, spent a couple of hours today!

 **Thoughts** Enjoying Java so far, the focus in this early section is on printing on the screen and variables.

+### Day 2: May 16, 2019

+**Today's Progress**: Learning Java on codegym.cc, spent a couple more hours today!

+**Thoughts** Spent time learning about calling classes, syntax, etc. Starting to get a bit more difficult, but making my way through!